SeldonIO/seldon-core/docs-gb/operational-monitoring/usage.md

 # Usage Metrics

-There are various interesting system metrics about how Seldon Core v2 is used.
+There are various interesting system metrics about how Seldon Core 2 is used.
 These metrics can be recorded **anonymously** and sent to Seldon by a lightweight, optional, stand-alone component called Hodometer.

-When provided, these metrics will be used to understand the adoption of Seldon Core v2 and how people interact with it.
-For example, knowing how many clusters Seldon Core v2 is running on, if it is used in Kubernetes or for local development, and how many people are benefitting from features like multi-model serving.
+When provided, these metrics are used to understand the adoption of Seldon Core 2 and how you interact with it.
+For example, knowing how many clusters Seldon Core 2 is running on, if it is used in Kubernetes or for local development, and how many users are benefitting from features such as multi-model serving.

 ## Architecture

 ![Hodometer architecture](../images/hodometer-architecture.png)

-Hodometer is not an integral part of Seldon Core v2, but rather an independent component which connects to the public APIs of the Seldon Core v2 scheduler.
-If deployed in Kubernetes, it will also try to request some basic information from the Kubernetes API.
+Hodometer is not an integral part of Seldon Core 2, but rather an independent component which connects to the public APIs of the Seldon Core 2 scheduler.
+If deployed in Kubernetes, it requests some basic information from the Kubernetes API.

 Recorded metrics are sent to Seldon and, optionally, to any [additional endpoints](#extra-publish-urls) you define.